 Bob Browaeys, who was the coach of Belgium youth teams at every level was tasked to put on a Sablon’s blueprint document which would challenge the “lack of unified vision on youth” football at that point.
 This document led to over 30 Belgian federation coaches meeting to discuss the radical change in the approach of football in the county.

-Axel Witsel Childhood Story Plus Untold Biography Facts –Career in Summary
+Axel Witsel Childhood Biography Facts -Career in Summary:

 I was always like that, guiding the ball ever since I was a kid — I love to hold the ball and shield it. it’s one of my strong sides — knowing how to use my body was always my style.

 Axel successfully outgrew all youth ranks and began his senior career at hometown club Standard Liège with his father becoming his agent.
 Axel made 183 appearances and scoring 42 goals while winning five domestic trophies.
 There were two notable moments as far as his rise to fame was concerned.
 The first was when he was awarded the Belgian Golden Shoe in 2008.